Call to Schedule An Appointment Today!

 - Clay tiles – The most common and least expensive material used is clay, and clay tiles have been proven to work well when properly maintained.
 But the tiles will also commonly crack and split, which leaves them in need of repair, and they don’t work as well with newer gas appliances that many homeowners use and favor.
 Along with chimneys that weren’t built with liners, damaged clay tile liners create the most common need for chimney relining.

-- Metal – When it comes to pre-fabricated liners, we believe that stainless steel is the only way to go.
+- Stainless steel – When it comes to pre-fabricated liners, we believe that stainless steel is the only way to go.
 Billy Sweet Chimney Sweep installs stainless steel liners with lifetime warranties, and we guarantee the labor unconditionally for one year as well.
+And these can work well in masonry options too – just ask our experts what would be best for you.

 - Cast masonry – For a cast masonry liner, the old liner is usually removed, and a new one is cast, bonding to the inside of your chimney, sealing cracks, gaps and other deteriorated areas and forming a seamless, jointless liner.
 This is another great option that can strengthen the chimney in a historic home and provide a long-lasting solution no matter what fuel you’re using.